 1. Functional Testing

-This testing verifies that the software meets specified requirements.
+To begin with, functional testing verifies that the software meets specified requirements.
 Outsourcing enables companies to use experienced testers to identify core issues.
 Offering early feedback to prevent setbacks is crucial in the development lifecycle.
 End-user testing often accompanies functional testing to ensure final product alignment.

 2. Performance and Load Testing